 Farro is a grain that’s rich in protein (7 grams per serving), fiber (5 grams per serving), along with magnesium and vitamins A, B, C and E. Although it has a low gluten count, it’s not gluten-free.
 If your looking to keep this a gluten-free dish use brown rice or quinoa pasta instead.
 Would also be fantastic over these mashed potatoes!

-I’m not much of a wine drinker but Red wine is very good for you, and I could probably stand to have a glass every now and then.
+This vegan mushroom bourguignon calls for a full bodied red wine.
+I’m not much of a wine connoisseur, but Red wine is very good for you, and I could probably stand to have a glass every now and then, or use it cooking more often.

 The benefits of red wine: